ajkessel/ttspod/README.md

 * Windows

 ## procmail
-The easiest way to feed emails to TTSPod is with a procmail receipe in `.procmailrc`.
+The easiest way to feed emails to TTSPod is with a procmail recipe in `.procmailrc`.
 For example, this recipe will send emails from me@example.com or you@domain.com to myttsaddress@mydomain.com to this script, assuming you have a symlink to the script in `~/.local/bin`.
 ```
 :0 Hc
 * ^From:(.*\<(?)(me@example.com|you@domain.com)